whardier/Mongo-Like-Candy/articles/cascading-multi-clause-queries.rst

 Sorting
 -------

+Using the `cursor.sort()`_ method on multi-clause query will inevitably fail if there are too many documents returned by the query.
+Sorting in `MongoDB`_ relies a lot on the `index order`_ of the index being used for a query.
+Sorting just isn't optimized for multi-clause queries full of multiple query plans.. nor should it be.
+Using multiple clauses allows us to fetch different parts of the same document set in varying orders according to what we need.

+For the most part if each clause's query plan is using an index the documents retrieved for that clause will returned in the indexes `index order`_.
+If no field specif index is being used for a clause then document ordering will be difficult to predict.

+Each clause's query plan attempts to find the most relevant index for the given query parameters and conditions.
+A clause is in essense it's own individualized `cursor.find()`_ command and gets the benefit of index `index order`_ when returning documents.

-Using the `natural order`_ of an index seems to be the only obvious way to make each query sorted, therefore a very useful default `compound index`_ can help keep these tweets in order.
-Literally.
+Therefore, using the `index order`_ of an index seems to be the only obvious way to make each query sorted.
+This is exactly where a well tuned `compound index`_ can help keep these tweets in stay in an order we would prefer for a specific clause.

 ..  code-block :: javascript